This article is part of the Key Bible Verses series.

 I give Egypt as your ransom,

 God’s people are secured by his resolve to be glorified through their salvation.
+I give Egypt as your ransom … Cush and Seba.
 Here Isaiah plays on the idea of a ransom price that is sometimes conveyed by “redeemed” (Isa.
 42:1).
 God will move history for the sake of his people.
 “Egypt” alludes to the exodus.
 The more remote Cush and Seba may imply that God will go to any length and alter the history of any nation for his people’s salvation.

 When I am afraid,